- Make time for meals

 My friends order late night pizza, calzones, and wings.
 What should I do?

-Don’t deny yourself food if you are craving it, but don’t over indulge either.
+Don’t deny yourself food if you are craving it, but try not to over indulge either.
 Healthy eating is about moderation.
 If you skip meals, you may be more likely to overeat.
 However, even if you eat regular meals throughout the day, you may still be a little hungry at night, so it’s okay to eat a regular portion of these foods, such as 1 or 2 slices of pizza, every once in a while.

 Top 5 Healthy Eating Tips:

 - Make Time for Meals: Eating 3 meals per day plus snacks will give you energy that will last all day and keep your metabolism active.
 Keeping to a regular schedule will help you fit these meals in, especially breakfast.
-For healthy portable snacks, packing fruit or a granola bar helps when you’re on the go.
+For healthy portable snacks, packing fruit, nuts or a granola bar helps when you’re on the go.

 - Balance Your Meals: Eating healthy meals that contain foods from at least 3 different food groups will help to ensure that you get all the nutrition you need to stay healthy.
 Be sure to eat different combinations of grains, fruits, vegetables, meat, dairy, and healthy fats throughout the day.